 In 1982, the School District began an employer paid 403(b) annuity plan for the group of employees covered under the Public School Employees Retirement System (PSERS) and Teachers Retirement System (TRS).
-Recognizing that PSERS and ERS were limited defined contribution and defined benefit plans which did not provide for an adequate retirement for these groups of employees, it was the School Board's desire to supplement the retirement of these groups.
+Recognizing that PSERS and TRS were limited defined contribution and defined benefit plan which did not provide for an adequate retirement for this group of employees, it was the School Board's desire to supplement the retirement of these group.

-The School District selected MetLife, Valic, Hartford, ABC Planmember Services, Mass Mutual/ Empower, and Aspire as the providers of these plans.
-In fiscal year 2022, for each employee covered under PSERS, the School District contributed to the plan an amount equal to 7.5 percent of the employee's base pay.
+In fiscal year 2022, for each employee covered under PSERS, the Board began contributing to the plan an amount equal to 7.5 percent of the employee's base pay.
 For each employee covered under TRS, the School District matched up to 6 percent of the covered employee's contribution.